sudo-michael/ACPG/README.md

 #### Direct Representation / Linear Actor

 To run the TD algorithm with linear actor using default hyper parameters use:

 `python GridWrold/Direct_LinearMDPO_LFATD.py --critic_alg TD`

 To run the Advantage TD algorithm with linear actor using default hyper parameters use:

 `python GridWrold/Direct_LinearMDPO_LFATD.py --critic_alg AdvTD`

 To run the decision-aware algorithm with linear actor using default hyper parameters use:

 `python GridWrold/Direct_LinearACPG_LFAACPG.py`

+#### Softmax Representation / Tabular Actor

+To run the TD algorithm with tabular actor using default hyper parameters use:

+`python GridWrold/Softmax_TabularsMDPO_LFATD.py --critic_alg TD`

+To run the Advantage TD algorithm with tabular actor using default hyper parameters use:

+`python GridWrold/Softmax_TabularsMDPO_LFATD.py --critic_alg AdvTD`

+To run the decision-aware algorithm with tabular actor using default hyper parameters use:

+`python GridWrold/Softmax_TabularACPG_LFAACPG.py`

+#### Softmax Representation / Linear Actor

+To run the TD algorithm with linear actor using default hyper parameters use:

+`python GridWrold/Softmax_LinearsMDPO_LFATD.py --critic_alg TD`

+To run the Advantage TD algorithm with linear actor using default hyper parameters use:

+`python GridWrold/Softmax_LinearsMDPO_LFATD.py --critic_alg AdvTD`

+To run the decision-aware algorithm with linear actor using default hyper parameters use:

+`python GridWrold/Softmax_LinearACPG_LFAACPG.py`

-Following shows the arguments for above scripts along with their default values.
+Following shows the arguments for the script `Softmax_LinearACPG_LFAACPG.py` along with their default values.
 You can modify hyper parameter values by specifying their name and their values.
-Also, note that some arguments are only for ACPG algorithm.
+Also, note that some arguments are only for ACPG algorithm and some arguments are only for the case that actor in parameterized linearly.

 ```
 args = {
-        "env": [0],
+        "env": ["CW"],
+        "sampling": ["MB"],
+        "d":
         "num_iterations":[150000],
         "run":[5],
         "eta":[0.01],
 }
-"env": env=0 is Cliff world, env=1 is Deep sea treasure
+"env": env=CW is Cliff world, env=FL is Frozen Lake
+"sampling": sampling=MB is known MDP, sampling=MC is Monte Carlo sampling

 "num_iterations": number of actor iterations for update
 "run": number of runs
 "eta": actor step size